In addition to the Elasticsearch bootstrap checks, there are checks that are specific to X-Pack features.

-If you use X-Pack security and a Public Key Infrastructure (PKI) realm, you must configure Transport Layer Security (TLS) on your cluster and enable client authentication on the network layers (either transport or http).
-For more information, see PKI User Authentication and Setting Up TLS on a Cluster.
+If you use Elasticsearch security features and a Public Key Infrastructure (PKI) realm, you must configure Transport Layer Security (TLS) on your cluster and enable client authentication on the network layers (either transport or http).
+For more information, see PKI user authentication and Setting up TLS on a cluster.

 To pass this bootstrap check, if a PKI realm is enabled, you must configure TLS and enable client authentication on at least one network communication layer.